 - Those who cannot undergo invasive cosmetic facial procedures.

-There are certain contraindications to the use of Botox.
+There are certain contraindications to the use of Anti-wrinkle injections.
 First you need to tell your doctor about any sort of medication you are using.
 This is required to prevent cross-reactions.
-Also, it’s a requirement that you take a skin sensitivity test to the ingredients of Botox.
+Also, it’s a requirement that you take a skin sensitivity test to the ingredients of Anti-wrinkle injections.
 Other factors in which it should not be used include:

 - Problems related to neuromuscular disorders